 The first step to getting out of debt fast is to start a budget.
 People often think that budgeting is restrictive or difficult.
 Fortunately, that is not the case.

-Budgeting helps you get back on track financially as it gives you the information necessary to see where you stand.
+Budgeting helps you get back on track financially by giving you the information necessary to see where you stand.

 A budget allows you to get out of debt in three ways.
 These include: